yujinakayama/transpec/README.md

 Running dynamic analysis with command "bundle exec rspec"...
 ```

-### `-s/--skip-dynamic-analysis`

-Skip dynamic analysis and convert with only static analysis.
-Note that specifying this option decreases the conversion accuracy especially in the conversion of [`have(n).items` matcher](#havenitems-matcher).

 ### `-c/--rspec-command`

 Specify a command to run your specs which is used for dynamic analysis.